igorlord/ietf-ipv6-addr-mask/draft-lubashev-ipv6-addr-mask.md

 --- abstract

-With significantly longer IPv6 address prefixes assigned to ISPs, operators sometimes find opportunities to assign special meaning to lower-order bit patterns.
-Often, these bit patterns cannot be expressed as an address prefix.

-This RFC introduces IPv6 Address/Mask notation that allows one to express address groupings beyond "all addresses that share a single prefix".
-The notation is similar to the IPv4 address/mask notation in its expressiveness, but its syntax is derived from the traditional address/prefix-length notation.
-The traditional address/prefix-length notation is a special case of the address/mask notation.
+With /48 IPv6 address prefixes assigned to network operators, the operators sometimes find opportunities to devise addressing schemes that assign operational semantics to lower-order bit ranges.
+There is currently no standard or interoperable text representation of addresses sharing bit patterns than are not prefixes.
+This RFC introduces IPv6 Address/Mask notation that allows one to represent address groupings beyond "all addresses that share a single prefix".
+The representation is similar to the IPv4 address/mask notation in its expressiveness, but it is derived from the familiar address/prefix-length notation for clarity and compatibility with existing parsers.

-For example, using this notation, both 2001:db8::/32 and 2001:db8:://ffff:ffff:: have the same meaning.
-However, the following requires the new notation: 2001:db8::1234//ffff:ffff::ffff or, equivalently, 2001:db8::1234//32+::ffff.
+For example, using this representation, both 2001:db8::/32 and 2001:db8:://ffff:ffff:: have the same meaning.
+However, a group of addresses having the first 32 bits "2001:0db8::" and the last 16 bits "::1234" requires the new representation:
+2001:db8::1234//ffff:ffff::ffff or, equivalently,
+2001:db8::1234//32+::ffff.

 --- middle